Cidaas/terraform-provider-cidaas/docs/resources/group_type.md

 page_title: "cidaas_group_type Resource - cidaas"
 subcategory: ""
 description: |-
-  The Group Type, managed through the cidaas_group_type resource in the provider defines and configures categories for user groups within the Cidaas system.
+  The Group Type, managed through the cidaas_group_type resource in the provider defines and configures categories for user groups within the cidaas system.
   Ensure that the below scopes are assigned to the client with the specified client_id: cidaas:group_type_readcidaas:group_type_writecidaas:group_type_delete
 ---

-# cidaas_group_type (Resource)-Previously cidaas_user_group_category
+# cidaas_group_type (Resource)

-The Group Type, managed through the `cidaas_group_type` resource in the provider defines and configures categories for user groups within the Cidaas system.
+The Group Type, managed through the `cidaas_group_type` resource in the provider defines and configures categories for user groups within the cidaas system.

  Ensure that the below scopes are assigned to the client with the specified `client_id`:

-- cidaas:group_type_read
+* cidaas:group_type_read
-- cidaas:group_type_write
+* cidaas:group_type_write
-- cidaas:group_type_delete
+* cidaas:group_type_delete

-### V2 to V3 Migration:
-If you are migrating from v2 to v3, please note that `cidaas_user_group_category` has been renamed to `cidaas_group_type`.
-Please update your Terraform configuration files accordingly to ensure compatibility with the latest version(v3).

 ## Example Usage